Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/maintain-governance-index.md

 ```
 Example:

-Assume we only have 1,500 SOLARs tokens in total.
+Assume we only have 1,500 AXCs tokens in total.

-John  - 500 SOLARs
+John  - 500 AXCs
-Peter - 100 SOLARs
+Peter - 100 AXCs
-Lilly - 150 SOLARs
+Lilly - 150 AXCs
-JJ    - 150 SOLARs
+JJ    - 150 AXCs
-Ken   - 600 SOLARs
+Ken   - 600 AXCs

 John: Votes `Yes`for a 2 week lock period  => 500 * 1 = 500 Votes